wp-plugins/woocommerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.0.6 - 2014/05/17 =
+* Feature - Added option to show Quick View button or link text under image
+* Feature - Added full Quick View Button customization with the a3rev Button Creator functions - Create any style button.
+* Feature - Added Button transparency setting for Quick View hover button.
+* Feature - Added Under Image Button creator and Hyperlink styling functions.
+* Tweak - Moved the plugin from a sub menu item on the WooCommerce menu to its own WordPress Admin menu WC Quick View.
+* Tweak - Added all Custom Template Menus as a Sub menu of WC Quick View (Pro Version new feature)
+* Tweak - Updated the plugins description text with new features for Lite and Pro versions.
+* Tweak - Updated the plugins admin help text and yellow sidebar content.
+* Tweak - Tested 100% compatible with WooCommerce Version 2.1.9

+= 1.0.5.1 - 2014/05/12 =
+* Tweak - Updated Framework help text font for consistency.
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Launched Plugin Pro Version Trail License for Free Trail.
+* Tweak - Updated the plugins admin panel Yellow sidebar content.
+* Tweak - Update plugins description text for easier reading.
+* Tweak - Tested for full compatibility with WooCommerce Version 2.1.8
+* Tweak - Tested for full compatibility with WordPress Version 3.9.1

 = 1.0.5 - 2014/01/28 =
 * Feature - Upgraded for 100% compatibility with soon to be released WooCommerce Version 2.1 with backward compatibility to Version 2.0